-- 1. A TOU report titled Banksmeadow Waste Transfer Terminal Facility Odour Audit Final Report dated 26 May 2017 (May 2017 Report); - An email-based summary report titled Banksmeadow On-going Odour Investigation 2 August 2017 Summary dated 21 September 2017 documenting the works undertaken on 2 August 2017 at the BTT Facility (August 2017 Report); - 3.
-A TOU Report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: January/February 2018 issued on 23 February 2018 (the February 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: March to May 2018 (Rev 3) issued on 31 May 2018 (the March/May 2018 Report); - 5.
-A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: June 2018 issued on 28 June 2018 (he June 2018 Report); - 6.
-A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2018 issued on 13 November 2018 (the November 2018 Report); - 7.
-A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: April 2019 issued on 10 May 2019 (the May 2019 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2019 issued on 19 November 2019 (the October 2019 Report); and - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: May 2020 issued on 22 June 2020 (the June 2020 Report).
+- 1. A TOU report titled Banksmeadow Waste Transfer Terminal Facility Odour Audit Final Report dated 26 May 2017 (the May 2017 Report); - An email-based summary report titled Banksmeadow On-going Odour Investigation 2 August 2017 Summary dated 21 September 2017 documenting the works undertaken on 2 August 2017 at the BTT Facility (the August 2017 Report); - A TOU Report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: January/February 2018 issued on 23 February 2018 (the February 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: March to May 2018 (Rev 3) issued on 31 May 2018 (the March/May 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: June 2018 issued on 28 June 2018 (the June 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2018 issued on 13 November 2018 (the November 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: April 2019 issued on 10 May 2019 (the May 2019 Report); - 8.
+A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2019 issued on 19 November 2019 (the October 2019 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: May 2020 issued on 22 June 2020 (the June 2020 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2020 issued on 23 December 2020 (the December 2020 Report); - 11.
+A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: May 2021 issued on 31 May 2021 (the May 2021 Report); and